-There are two exceptions to the ‘consistency rule’ in the Companies Act.
+There are two exceptions to the ‘consistency rule’ in the Act.

-Firstly, if the parent company’s accounts and the group accounts, are prepared using EU-adopted IFRS.
-In this instance, (subject to the second exemption noted below), your subsidiaries can either apply a mixture of FRS 102 (including section 1A) and, if eligible, FRS 101 and FRS 105, or they can all apply EU-adopted IFRS.
+Firstly, if the parent company’s accounts and the group accounts, are prepared using UK-adopted International Accounting Standards.
+In this instance, (subject to the second exemption noted below), your subsidiaries can either apply a mixture of FRS 102 (including section 1A) and, if eligible, FRS 101 and FRS 105, or they can all apply UK-adopted International Accounting Standards.
 FRS 105 will, however, rarely be applied by group companies as the micro-entity provisions do not apply to company accounts that are included in group accounts or to a parent company that prepares group accounts.

 Secondly, if there are ‘good reasons’ for using different frameworks.

-- it may not be practical for a newly-acquired subsidiary to switch to EU-adopted IFRS in the first year of acquisition;
+- it may not be practical for a newly acquired subsidiary to switch to EU-adopted International Accounting Standards in the first year of acquisition;

-- some subsidiaries use EU-adopted IFRS because their securities are publicly traded, but this does not necessarily justify use of EU-adopted IFRS by the non-publicly traded subsidiaries;
+- some subsidiaries use EU-adopted International Accounting Standards because their securities are publicly traded, but this does not necessarily justify use of EU-adopted International Accounting Standards by the non-publicly traded subsidiaries;

-- a subsidiary or the parent converts to EU-adopted IFRS as it plans to apply for a listing but the rest of the group is not planning to apply for a listing; and
+- a subsidiary or the parent converts to EU-adopted International Accounting Standards as it plans to apply for a listing; and

 - the costs of switching frameworks for minor or dormant subsidiaries outweigh the benefits.

-2. I voluntarily report under EU-adopted IFRS.
+2. I voluntarily report under UK-adopted International Accounting Standards.
 Can I change to UK GAAP?

-The law permitting a company to move from EU-adopted IFRS to UK GAAP following a ‘relevant change of circumstance’ remains.
-So, if your company ceases to be a subsidiary, becomes a subsidiary of a parent that does not adopt EU-adopted IFRS in its individual accounts, is no longer listed on an EEA regulated market or is the subsidiary of an entity which ceases to be listed on an EEA regulated market, the law allows you to report under UK GAAP, even if you have previously reported under EU-adopted IFRS.
+So, if your company ceases to be a subsidiary, becomes a subsidiary of a parent that does not adopt UK-adopted International Accounting Standards in its individual accounts, is no longer listed on a UK-regulated market or is the subsidiary of an entity which ceases to be listed on a UK-regulated market, the Act allows you to report under UK GAAP, even if you have previously reported under UK-adopted International Accounting Standards.

-In addition to this, companies that have voluntarily prepared their group or individual accounts under EU-adopted IFRS can change to UK GAAP so long as the entity has not changed from reporting under EU-adopted IFRS to report under UK GAAP in the preceding 5 years.
+In addition to this, companies that have voluntarily prepared their group or individual accounts under UK-adopted International Accounting Standards can change to UK GAAP so long as the entity has not changed from reporting under UK-adopted International Accounting Standards to report under UK GAAP in the preceding 5 years.

-3. I have a subsidiary reporting under EU-adopted IFRS.
+3. I have a subsidiary reporting under UK-adopted International Accounting Standards.
 The reduced disclosure framework sounds attractive.
 Does it mean I can simply remove disclosures from my accounts?